 Sometimes the Roku will connect to wifi, but the internet won’t work due to technical failure.
 In that case, you need to click on Forget Network.
 Next, you can try putting the name and password again and tap connect.
 This way, your Roku will get back online.

-In this article, we have shown all the possible reasons that generate the Roku TV won’t connect to wifi problems.
+In this article, we have shown all the possible reasons sue to which Roku not connecting to wifi.
 We have also gone through all the best solutions to resolve this problem.

 Carefully reading and following these outlined guidelines and ways will certainly help you resolve the problem as soon as possible.
 However, finding the problem before treating it is a recommended method!